ryanrolds/screeps-bot-choreographer/README.md

 ## Operation

-The AI will focus on establishing an economy, build, repair, and defend your colony.
+The AI will focus on establishing an economy, build, repair, and defend the colony.
 The build manager will spawn at least one Upgrader and will add more as long as the economy, construction projects, and repairs are staffed.

 ### Creeps